austenskopov/sql_db/README.md

 ```

 ## Additional Documentation
-See [instructions.md](instructions.md) for more details on the thought process
+See [instructions.md](instructions.md) for more details on the SQL normalization process and how the ERD was developed to achieve proper 3NF design.